Unit67 – A superb sonic device for the working musician

 Try the Unit67!

-You can buy the first batch of the Unit67 pedals exclusively from the DryBell webshop and from the Reverb.com.
-The pedals will be shipped directly from our workshop in Krapina, Croatia!
+If you purchase Unit67 pedal from the DryBell website or from the DryBell’s shop on Reverb.com, your pedal will be shipped directly from our workshop in Krapina, Croatia!
 Overseas delivery time is approx. 2-3 working days with insured shipping options – UPS (USA & Canada ONLY) or FedEx.

 Depending on the time of purchase your package will be shipped the same or the next working day.
 We accept payments via PayPal and wire transfer.